Guillaume-Helbecque/P3D-DFS/benchmarks/PFSP/README.md

 ### Formulation

-The problem consists in finding an optimal processing order (a permutation) for $n$ jobs on $m$ machines, such that the completion time of the last job on the last machine (makespan) is minimized.
-The commonly used Taillard's [1] and VRF's [2] instances are supported as test-cases.
+The problem consists of finding an optimal processing order (a permutation) for $n$ jobs on $m$ machines, such that the completion time of the last job on the last machine (makespan) is minimized.
+The commonly used Taillard's [1] and VRF's [2] instances are supported as test cases.

 ### Configuration options